 A major part of how Azavea pursues its mission is tied to how we select our projects.
 A year ago, I wrote a blog about our Project Selection Guidelines to share how we select (and reject) projects to match our mission.
-Many of our guidelines are quite general.
-They aren’t specific to a given industry, but are more broad based.
+Many of our guidelines are quite general; they aren’t specific to a particular industry.
 For example:

 - “We want to be on the right side of history”